Optimizing the friction

 About 20-30% of vessels resistance in ice comes from friction between the hull and ice.
-Difference of high- and low-friction coatings have a significant influence on fuel consumption and speed of the vessel, and in difficult ice conditions even vessels gets stuck due to high friction.
+Difference of high- and low-friction coatings have a significant influence on fuel consumption and speed of the vessel, and in difficult ice conditions the coating can even make the difference between being able to proceed or getting stuck in ice.

 About the method by Aker Arctic read more in our Arctic Passion News: